MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-setup-item-tracking.md

 ---
 # <a name="set-up-item-tracking-with-serial-lot-and-package-numbers"></a>Set Up Item Tracking with Serial, Lot, and Package Numbers

-Keep track of stock items even in complex warehouse configurations with numbers that are specific to each item, either as an individual object, as a lot, or as a package.
+Keep track of inventory items even in complex warehouse configurations with numbers that are specific to each item, either as an individual object, as a lot, or as a package.
 With item tracking, you can trace items across internal warehouse movements, and outbound and inbound documents.

 Items with serial and lot numbers can be traced both backwards and forward in the supply chain.
 This is useful for general quality assurance and for product recalls.
 For more information, see [Trace Item-Tracked Items](inventory-how-to-trace-item-tracked-items.md).